justin-tay/json-schema-validator/doc/compatibility.md

 There are currently no known issues with the required functionality from the specification.

-The following are the tests results after running the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) as at 18 Jun 2024 using version 1.4.1.
+The following are the tests results after running the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) as at 13 Oct 2025 using version 2.0.0.
 As the test suite is continously updated, this can result in changes in the results subsequently.

 | Implementations | Overall                                                              | DRAFT_03 | DRAFT_04                                                           | DRAFT_06                                                           | DRAFT_07                                                           | DRAFT_2019_09                                                       | DRAFT_2020_12                                                       |
 | --------------- | -------------------------------------------------------------------- | -------- | ------------------------------------------------------------------ | ------------------------------------------------------------------ | ------------------------------------------------------------------ | ------------------------------------------------------------------- | ------------------------------------------------------------------- |